Surrender of General Botho Elster: Prelude

 After the Normandy Invasion of France, General George Patton and U.S. Third Army's rapid advance in August 1944 had the Loire River as its southern boundary.
-To protect Third Army's flank, the 83rd Infantry Division commanded by Major General Robert C. Macon was ordered to deploy along the north bank of the Loire for 300 km from the Atlantic Ocean to a point east of the city of Orleans.
-While the Allied armies were advancing through northern France, the U.S. Army invaded southern France near Marseilles in Operation Dragoon and advanced northward rapidly.
+To protect the Third Army's flank, the 83rd Infantry Division commanded by Major General Robert C. Macon was ordered to deploy along the north bank of the Loire for 300 km from the Atlantic Ocean to a point east of the city of Orleans.
+While the Allied armies were advancing through northern France, the U.S. Army invaded southern France near Marseille in Operation Dragoon and advanced northward rapidly.
 By early September nearly all of France was under the control of the Allied forces.

 In southwestern France the German commander at Mont-de-Marsan Major General Botho Elster had brutally suppressed the French Resistance by the "most ruthless and harshest means."
 On 23 August, it was clear that Elster would soon be surrounded by the Allies in southwestern France and the first elements of his 20,000 men left Mont-de-Marsan to attempt to march across France and escape to Germany.
 His force was a motley group of soldiers, sailors, policemen, customs officials and others, many of them transported in horse-drawn wagons or riding bicycles or walking.
 They were more interested in escaping than fighting and feared reprisals from the resistance forces.
-The shortest route to Germany was via Dijon to the Belfort Gap, but that route was closing by the advance of Allied forces.
+The shortest route to Germany was via Dijon to the Belfort Gap, but that route was being closed by the advance of Allied forces.
 Elster initially headed north toward Poitiers, then turned eastward to Issoudun in Indre Department.
 To minimize the impact of Allied air raids, Elster's force was spread out over many miles of road.

-Elster's retreat was harassed by the Resistance allied with and supplied by clandestine Jedburgh teams and British Special Operations Executive (SOE) agents, and Allied air forces.
+Elster's retreat was harassed by the Resistance, allied with and supplied by clandestine Jedburgh teams and British Special Operations Executive (SOE) agents, and Allied air forces.
 The aggressive and effective French Resistance forces in Indre Department consisted of about 6,000 fighters in several different organizations loosely affiliated to the Charles Martel Brigade, and supplied with arms by SOE agent Pearl Witherington.
 The 83rd Infantry blocked Elster's way north by occupying the north bank of the Loire River.
 A French army of 30,000 men, called the "Schneider Column" moved into place on 7 September blocking Elster from continuing eastwards.
 On the same day, the U.S. Army Air Force and the Royal Air Force bombed Elster's men near the city of Châteauroux killing 400 Germans and 300 horses and destroying 70 vehicles.
 Elster was effectively surrounded by the French Resistance, although not in immediate danger of a ground attack by the U.S. Army which had no large forces nearby.

 The French Resistance demanded Elster's surrender on August 29, but there was no response from the Germans.